-India becomes the most open economy in the world for FDI
+New Delhi: The Union Government radically liberalized the FDI regime today making India the most open economy in the world for FDI.

 The decision to libealize the FDI regime with the objective of providing major impetus to employment and job creation in India was taken at a high-level meeting chaired by Prime Minister Narendra Modi today.
 This is the second major reform after the last radical changes announced in November 2015.